VOMPECCC: A Modular Completion Framework for Emacs

 Prescient ~695 Aug 2017 9 years

 The community momentum is clear.
-Doom Emacs, one of the most popular Emacs distributions, has moved to Vertico + Corfu as its defaults13.
-Modern configuration guides almost universally recommend the modular stack14.
-And the upstream Emacs project itself has been integrating ideas from this ecosystem: Emacs 30 added completion-preview-mode, and Emacs 31 is incorporating Mct-inspired features.
+Doom Emacs, one of the most popular Emacs distributions, has moved to Vertico + Corfu as its defaults12.
+Modern configuration guides almost universally recommend the modular stack13.
+And the upstream Emacs project itself has been integrating ideas from this ecosystem: Emacs 30 added completion-preview-mode, and Emacs 31 is incorporating Mct-inspired features (they love Prot, and for good reason, lol).

 Engineering is about trade-offs.
-The modular approach has real advantages, but it also has real costs.
-Here is an honest accounting.
+The modular approach has real advantages, but it does have costs, so I want to be honest about them:

 No vendor lock-in.
 Every package builds on the same native contracts.
 If any one of the eight packages is abandoned, you replace it.
 Your other packages continue to work.
 Contrast this with Helm, where the maintainer's burnout announcement stranded an entire ecosystem of downstream packages.